Dealmaking helps Deutsche Bank deliver biggest profit in a decade | Sports-Games

 That compared with a profit of 51 million euros a year earlier and contrasted with analyst expectations for a loss of around 130 million euros.
 The fourth quarter was the sixth consecutive in the black, the bank's longest positive streak since 2012.

-Deutsche made a profit of 1.94 billion euros, up from 113 million euros a year earlier, although it has still lost more than 10 billion euros over the past decade.
+Deutsche made a profit of 1.94 billion euros in 2021, up from 113 million euros a year earlier, although it has still lost more than 10 billion euros over the past decade.
 Regulators are still keeping a close eye on the bank, one of the most important for the global financial system.

 Sewing confirmed Deutsche was on track to achieve a key profitability target in 2022, a return on tangible equity of 8% that many analysts have forecast the bank will miss.
-Analysts at Citigroup, which has a sell rating on Deutsche, said the targets are "overly optimistic" and that it did not see anything in the fourth quarter to change this view.
+Analysts at Citigroup, which has a sell rating on Deutsche, said the bank was "overly optimistic" and that it did not see anything in the fourth quarter to change this view.

-Analysts expect Deutsche to deliver profits in 2022 and 2023, consensus forecasts show.
-TALENT WAR
+JPMorgan, which has an overweight rating, said the results were mixed, but the "future is going in the right direction."
+On the whole, investors expect Deutsche to deliver profits in 2022 and 2023, consensus forecasts show.

+Sewing said the March strategy announcements would be an evolution of the bank's current stance, focusing on growth.
+The question of a possible tie-up with another lender has been in the air since Deutsche ended merger talks in 2019 with Commerzbank.
+But Sewing said he wasn't thinking about mergers and acquisitions for 2022.

 ALSO READ